rkociniewski/palindrome-checker/docs/GIT_HOOKS.md

 ```
 ⚠️  You committed to main
 ❌ WARNING: Build file was NOT modified
-   Did you remember to bump versionCode and versionName?
+   Did you remember to bump version?

    Current version info:
-   versionCode = 42
-   versionName = "1.2.3"
+   version = "1.2.3"
 ```

 ### 5. `pre-push` - Version Bump Enforcement